identity-box/identity-box/workspaces/homepage/src/pages/user/02-automatic-backups/automatic-backups.md

 ### What to preserve from the Identity Box

 Your Identity Box keeps your decentralized identifiers (DIDs) and the corresponding DID Documents.
 Recall that a DID is an IPNS name which itself represents a cryptographic key pair.
 Identity Box encrypts all such keys and adds the encrypted keys to the backup (we encrypt it because we want them to be extra protected when you extract your backup from your Identity Box in order to have a safe copy of it).
-It also adds all you DID documents to the backup (unencrypted, as they only contain public content anyway).
+It also adds all your DID documents to the backup (unencrypted, as they only contain public content anyway).

 ### Backups are automatic